 This wavelength selective scattering film is an affordable transparent display that can be used for marketing in the form of advertisements on retail store fronts, transportation, underutilized glass, and buildings.

-The transparent display is dynamic, updating in real time, and with the option to turn on and off.
-Our transparent display can replace costly and bulky signage and give the experiential marketing that retailers seek.
+The transparent display is dynamic, updates in real-time, and has the option to turn on and off.
+Our transparent display can replace costly and bulky signage and provide the experiential marketing that retailers seek.

 Store Front Windows